 The other neighborhood in the East Downtown business district is the Elliot Park neighborhood.
 Elliot Park is bounded on the north by Fifth Street South, on the east by I-35W, on the south by I-94 and on the west by Fifth Avenue South.

 Elliot Park Neighborhood represents the northern half of the East Town District and is one of Minneapolis’s oldest neighborhoods, with plots set for housing as early as 1856.
-It was close to industrial developments on the nearby banks of the Mississippi River, which made it a popular settlement for early Swedish immigrants.
-The namesake for the neighborhood is Mr. Joseph Elliot, an area physician, who donated his farm land to the city in 1893.
-This land is the site of the current Elliot Park, and another generous donation of Mr. Elliot resulted in the founding of Steele Park – these were the city’s first two parks.
+It was close to industrial developments on the nearby banks of the Mississippi River making it a popular settlement for early Swedish immigrants.
+Dr. Joseph Elliot, a community physician, donated his farm land to the city in 1893 and his donation became the site of the current Elliot Park as well as a second community park, Franklin Steele Park.

-The neighborhood began to rise to wealth near the end of the 19th century, as Downtown Minneapolis began to experience rapid growth.
-During that time, the neighborhood had the city’s only two parks, which made it a fashionable area to live in.
+The neighborhood achieved wealth near the end of the 19th century as Downtown Minneapolis began to experience rapid growth.
+During that time the neighborhood was home to the city’s only two parks, making it a fashionable area to live in.
 Today the community is very proud of five neighborhood properties that are listed on the National Register of Historic Places and of the South Ninth Street Historic District, all of which beautifully highlight a flourishing time in the neighborhood’s history.